 Flying Elephant Yoga became a donation-based yoga studio shortly after it opened its door.
 This is a very personal decision I have made based on my past experiences teaching yoga in different parts of the world, what I’ve learned from those experiences and much of my contemplation through them.
 Dana or the practice of giving goes both ways.
 I believe in what I teach and its values and I don’t want to turn away anyone from practicing yoga because of lack of funds.
 Your donation supports our studio that is open to everyone who is interested in this practice of breathing, mindfulness, well-being and social awakening, where we support each other, together.

 Tomomi Kojima is the owner of Flying Elephant Yoga located in Pulau Weh, Sumatra, Indonesia.
-She started practicing yoga when she first moved to Canada as a teenager.
-She then became a certified yoga teacher and has been an integral part of extensive yoga teacher training programs both at 200hr and 500hr levels at a local Canadian yoga studio.
+She started practicing yoga when she first moved to Canada in 2000 as a teenager.
+She then became a certified yoga teacher in 2008 and has been an integral part of extensive yoga teacher training programs both at 200hr and 500hr levels at a local Canadian yoga studio.
 After teaching and traveling in North America, Mexico, Australia, and Bali, Indonesia, she established her own independent yoga school in 2014.
 Her classes are based on vinyasa or flow mixed with her own personality and experience, and various styles of yoga she studied along her journey.
 With the background of vinyasa, power vinyasa, yin, pre- and post-natal yoga, she encourages her students to observe their minds while nurturing their own individuality.
 Her classes are about honoring both the traditional and the modern, physical and mental aspects of yoga.

-She is currently embarking on a new student path of scuba dive master in training.
 She loves spending her time with her husband and her baby by the beach.